Skip to content

 DAY 3: The Grand Crossing from South to North

 Morning came quickly but all went according to plan.
 We were at the Visitor’s Center by 5:15 for the 5:30 bus.
-Ten minutes later we were at the trailhead and intentionally stalled for another ten minutes to avoid getting ahead of the sunrise.
+Ten minutes later we were at the South Kaibab trailhead and intentionally stalled for another ten minutes to avoid getting ahead of the sunrise.
 In hindsight, catching the bus at 6 would have worked out good too.
 Either way, doing that first mile in the dark is pretty cool with the string of headlamps along the trail below.

 Arriving at OOH AHH Point as dawn approached, 1 mile in, seemed like great timing.